robdevops/dalibot/doc/serverless.md

 # Setup - AWS Lambda
-The bot should also work as an Azure Function or a Google Cloud Function, but it has not been tested, and the setup procedure will vary, although principles remain the same.
+These instructions are for AWS.
+The bot has not been tested under Azure/Google functions, and may require minor modification to do so.

 ![Screenshot of chat with Dalibot](dali_4.png?raw=true "cute watermelon smiling")